-Mysticism of the Harvest Moon also caught the imagination of Celts.
+The mysticism of the Harvest Moon also caught the imagination of Celts.
 They believed that sleeping outside helped childless couples to conceive.
-Isle of man harvest traditions included creating ‘harvest babies’ (from the last cut corn and wildflowers), and ‘harvest dolls’ in the form of a small sheaf.
+Isle of man harvest traditions included creating 'harvest babies' (from the last cut corn and wildflowers), and 'harvest dolls' in the form of a small sheaf.
 They were called corn dollies and corn mothers in other parts of Europe. **

-Harvest Moon Festival (or Mid-Autumn Festival) is a Holiday celebrated every year in China, Taiwan, Vietnam, Singapore, Malaysia, Indonesia and Philippines on the 15th day of the 8th lunar month (which makes it mid- September to early October of the Gregorian calendar) during full Moon.
-Traditions around the holiday include baking mooncakes, parades, games, displaying and sharing figurines made from rice, dragon dance performances, lighting lanterns.
+Harvest Moon Festival (or Mid-Autumn Festival) is a Holiday celebrated every year in China, Taiwan, Vietnam, Singapore, Malaysia, Indonesia, and the Philippines on the 15th day of the 8th lunar month (which makes it mid- September to early October of the Gregorian calendar) during full Moon.
+Traditions around the holiday include baking mooncakes, parades, games, displaying and sharing figurines made from rice, dragon dance performances, and lighting lanterns.

 Harvest Moon in popular culture.